Chapter 9: Guidelines for the Provision of Anaesthesia Services for an Obstetric Population 2020

 Introduction

-Pregnancy and the time around the birth of a baby is usually an exciting time in the life of a family, but it also brings with it potential risks to mother and baby.
-We are fortunate in the United Kingdom to have a low maternal mortality rate (MMR) but we have seen a plateau in the UK’s MMR in the last triennium.4,7,6 Our continued national learning from the confidential review of every maternal death over the last seven decades has allowed us to determine where deficiencies in service provision have led to substandard or poor care and to identify areas where improvements to care can be made to reduce the risk for mothers and babies.
-It is vital that we use this shared learning and the currently available evidence to shape our provision of care to pregnant and recently delivered women, both here in the UK and with the wider population globally.
+However, the confidential review of every maternal death over the past seven decades continues to identify that substandard care, frequently caused by deficiencies in service provision, has led to avoidable deaths in the majority of cases.
+Areas where improvements can be made to reduce the risk for mothers and babies are identified in every report.
+It is vital that we use this shared learning and the available evidence to shape our provision of care to pregnant and recently delivered women, both here in the UK and with the wider population globally.

-The duty anaesthetist’s focus is the provision of care to women in labour or who, in the antenatal or postpartum period, require medical or surgical attention.
-The duty anaesthetist will be a consultant, an anaesthetic trainee or a staff grade, associate specialist and specialty (SAS) doctor.
+The duty anaesthetist is responsible for providing care to those in labour or who, in the antenatal, perinatal or postpartum period, require anaesthetic, medical or surgical attention.
+The duty anaesthetist can be a consultant, an SAS doctor, clinical fellow or anaesthetic trainee.

 1.1

-To act as duty anaesthetist without direct supervision from a consultant, the anaesthetist should meet the basic training specifications and have attained the RCoA’s Initial Assessment of Competency in Obstetric Anaesthesia.22
+To act as the duty anaesthetist without direct supervision from a consultant or autonomously practising anaesthetist, the duty anaesthetist should meet the basic training specifications and have attained the RCoA’s Initial Assessment of Competence in Obstetric Anaesthesia.20,21

 1.2

 There should be a duty anaesthetist immediately available for the obstetric unit 24/7.
-This person’s focus is the provision of care to women in labour or who, in the antenatal or postpartum period, require medical or surgical attention.
-The role should not include undertaking elective work during the duty period.23
+As their primary responsibility is to provide care to those in labour or who require medical or surgical interventions, ante or peripartum, the role should not include undertaking elective work during the duty period.22

 1.3

-Busier units should consider having two duty anaesthetists available 24/7, in addition to the supervising consultant.24
+Busier units (see Glossary) should consider having two duty anaesthetists available 24/7, in addition to the supervising autonomously practising anaesthetist.23

 1.4

-In units offering a 24-hour neuraxial analgesia service, the duty anaesthetist should be resident on the hospital site where neuraxial analgesia is provided (not at a nearby hospital).
+In units offering a 24-hour regional analgesia service, the duty anaesthetist should be resident on the hospital site where the regional analgesia is provided (not at a nearby hospital).

 1.5